 Throughout woodworking history, from the ancient pyramids to the present day, when putting two boards together to joint a chest, a box or a drawer, the strongest and best looking joint has always been the dovetail.

-We set ourselves the task of making dovetails of any kind, that would grace any project of the finest craftsmanship and that would be quick and easy to make for beginner or expert alike.
+We set ourselves the task of making a tool that makes dovetails of any kind, that would grace any project of the finest craftsmanship and that would be quick and easy for beginner or expert alike.

 A whole new approach